In this article, we’re taking a detour from traditional banking to help you find and open the best international digital bank account.

 Likewise, you need to protect yourself from constant account freezes, algorithmic compliance, regulatory issues, and lagging customer support.
 You can do this by having a well-thought-out banking stack, including a mix of digital and traditional banking options.
 This can include financially sound banks and backup accounts.
 Of course, you can also use fintech solutions and a range of credit cards.
 Plus, you should consider using strategic tools like Transferwise for increased efficiency and cost savings whenever possible.

-If you’re ready to open an international digital bank account and pair it with traditional banking options, you can obviously use the information above to get started.
+If you’re ready to explore your options, you can obviously use the information above to get started.

-But, if you want to know which banks will accept you, which account opening strategies to use for your situation, and which digital banking solutions and strategies are best for you, we can help.
+But, if you want to know which digital platforms will accept you, which account opening strategies to use for your situation, and which digital banking solutions and strategies are best for you, we can help.

 If you’re ready to take action and start opening international accounts now, you can access GlobalBanks IQ, our dedicated international banking intelligence platform.